jessicasiiq/desafiogrupo07-acct/docs/README.md

-#Parte do trabalho do Grupo 07, page Sobre ACCT ->> slider-layout.jsonc e .css / home
+#Parte do trabalho do Grupo 07, tema ACCT